BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Answering Requests

-The Blockchain Commons [`ur:crypto-request`/`ur:crypto-response` system](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md) specifies how one app can request a certain type of [UR data](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) and another app can send that requested data. **Gordian Seed Tool** is integrated with this standard: another app can request a seed or a specific derived key, and **Gordian Seed Tool** will send it (with your approval).
+The Blockchain Commons [`ur:crypto-request`/`ur:crypto-response` system](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md) specifies how one app can request a certain type of [UR-encoded data](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) and another app can send that requested data. **Gordian Seed Tool** is integrated with this standard: another app can request a seed or a specific derived key, and **Gordian Seed Tool** will send it (with your approval).

 This is accomplished via the **Scan** (qr code) feature.
 Select it and import a QR code through camera, Photos, or File, or else read in a `crypto-request` through the Clipboard.
 You will be told what seed or key is being requested, and you can choose to approve it.
 If you do, you'll then be given a QR code that you can scan into the other app as the `ur:crypto-response`.

 The biggest use of this function is to send a very specific derived key that the other app desires.
-Though you can derive a few specific keys on your own, a `ur:crypto-request` allows another app access to _any_ key derived from your seed.
+Though Seed Tool lets you derive a few common kinds of keys from your seeds, a `ur:crypto-request` allows another app access to _any_ key derived from your seed.

 <div align="center">
   <table border=0>